 Soy sauce isn’t gluten free so you’ll want to use tamari which is gluten-free.
 I actually used it for my own version and it is delicious!
 I recommend low sodium for this recipe whether you buy soy sauce or tamari.

-This recipe is incredibly easy and requires just a saucepan and a whisk!
+This easy vegan teriyaki sauce recipe is incredibly simple to make and requires just a saucepan and a whisk!